dylanpicart/excel_api_access/README.md

 - **Email Notifications**: Notify users when a new dataset is fetched.
 - **Database Integration**: Store metadata in a database for better tracking.
-- **Better Exception Handling**: Improve error logging for specific failures.
+- **More Robust Exception Handling**: Log specific error types or integrate external alerting.

 ---